cseanburns/systems-librarianship/src/2b-learn-the-cli.md

 the integrated library system.

 In the video for this week,
-I'll show you how to install the three programs that I wrote or modified.
+I'll show you how to install the programs that I wrote or modified.
 We will use ``git`` to download them.
-The we will move the programs to a specific directory in our executable PATH.
+Then we will move the programs to a specific directory in our executable PATH.
 This will allow us to run them